-- Open a private chat with the bridge bot.
-Usually
+- Start a chat with the bridge bot (

 - If the bot doesn't accept the invite, see the troubleshooting page